 Methodological Expectations of Cochrane Intervention Reviews (MECIR) are a set of standards for the conduct and reporting of Cochrane Intervention Reviews.
 Authors are expected to comply with these standards.
 The conduct standards may be most useful while planning your protocol, and the reporting standards while writing your completed Review.
 The complete conduct and reporting standards can be found here: http://methods.cochrane.org/mecir.

 Guidance and reports from Cochrane Editorial & Methods Department's quality assurance programme provide additional advice on how to improve the conduct and reporting of Cochrane Reviews.

 Cochrane Style Basics and the Cochrane Style Manual

 The Cochrane Style Manual is designed to help review authors, editors, and copy-editors apply a consistent style when writing and editing Cochrane Reviews.
 This document can also be found on the Help menu in RevMan software.
 Cochrane Style Basics is a shorter summary of essential items, aimed at authors.
 All Cochrane Reviews and protocols must adhere to the guidance contained in the Cochrane Style Manual.

 Editorial and Publishing Policy Resource

 The Cochrane Editorial and Publishing Policy Resource brings together Cochrane’s editorial and publishing policies, as well as general information about the editorial and publishing processes, and the published products, including the Cochrane Library.

 Archie is Cochrane’s online information management system, where published and draft versions of all Cochrane Reviews are stored along with contact details of our contributors.
-Each user can access Archie using a unique user name and password at https://archie.cochrane.org.
-Having a Cochrane Account will enable you to access your draft review and work on it in Review Manager.
+You can log in to Archie with your Cochrane Account.
+The Archie Help section for Cochrane authors provides useful guidance.

 Covidence (www.covidence.org) is an online systematic review production platform which is recommended by Cochrane.
 The tool includes title/abstract screening, full text review, risk of bias assessment, and data extraction.
 Registered Cochrane Reviews are free of charge in Covidence.
 The support team holds regular author walk-through webinars (recording of a session available at http://training.cochrane.org/resource/covidence-CLL-webinar) and author support for the tool is provided via the Covidence team.
 All queries and issues with Covidence should be directed to Covidence Support (firstname.lastname@example.org).